OWASP/Honeypot-Project/mlogc_elk/README.md

 ```

 *  Send the Logs from ModSec to ELK (Elastic Logstash Kibana)
-    * Now we are ready to pump the data from the ModSec to ELK with the help of filebeat
+    * Now we are ready to pump the data from the ModSec to ELK with the help of mlogc
 ```
 Run the below commands to observe the logs in the rubydebug console of logstash curl localhost:9091/index.html?exec=/bin/bash